brynnb/Unreal-Engine-2-Unofficial-Official-Documentation/README.md

 *   Downloaded and locally linked all image assets.
 *   Cleaned unnecessary navigation headers, sidebars, and footers.
 *   Structured into folder hierarchy.
-*   Fixed broken or relative links to point to local files.

 ## Copyright & Disclaimer